gatherdata/gatherdata.github.com/developer/ubuntu.markdown

    6. Click the "Add" icon
    7. Browse to the Ubuntu ISO image, select it
    8. Click "OK" to dismiss the "Settings"
-5. Boot the VM, follow Ubuntu install instructions
+6. Start the VM, follow Ubuntu install instructions
    * default/recommended settings are fine
    * enjoy the slideshow, or practice making origami cranes
-6. Finished?
+7. Finished?
 Unmount the DVD image, reboot

 ## Virtual Box Guest Utils